 If recruiting strategies appear to be biased against certain groups, the consequences can be staggering.
 Here’s a case where a program ended up with a New York City government office footing a $21 million bill.

-It’s OK to put some of the responsibility for the success of a review on the people being reviewed.
+It’s OK to put some of the responsibility for the success of a performance review on the people being reviewed.
 Just try to make sure they understand that it starts with their asking the right questions.
 Here’s the required list of questions employees should carry into the review, and supervisors should be prepared to answer, […]

 Our team of experts fields real-life, everyday questions from HR managers and gives practical answers that can be applied by any HR pro in the same situation.
 Today: 1.
 The legality of using pay cuts as discipline and 2. the value of 900 numbers for reference checks.